Bosnian uprising (1831–1832): Rising tide and early successes

 Another outcome of the Tuzla meeting was an agreement that another general meeting should be held in Travnik.
 Since Travnik was the seat of the Bosnian eyalet and the vizier, the planned meeting was in effect a direct confrontation with Ottoman authority.
 Gradaščević thus asked all involved to help assemble an army beforehand.
 On 29 March 1831, Gradaščević set out towards Travnik with some 4,000 men.

 Upon hearing word of the oncoming force, Namik-paša is said to have gone to the Travnik fort and called the Sulejmanpašić brothers to his aid.
 When the rebel army arrived in Travnik they fired several warning shots at the castle, warning the vizier that they were prepared for a military encounter.
 Meanwhile, Gradaščević sent a detachment of his forces, under the command of Memiš-aga of Srebrenica, to meet Sulejmanpašić's reinforcements.

 The two sides met at Pirot, on the outskirts of Travnik, on 7 April.
 There, Memiš-aga defeated the Sulejmanpašić brothers and their 2,000-man army, forcing them to retreat and destroying the possessions of the Sulejmanpašić family.
 On 21 May, Namik-paša fled to Stolac following a short siege.
 Soon afterwards, Gradaščević proclaimed himself the Commander of Bosnia, chosen by the will of the people.

-Gradaščević made a call on 31 May demanding that all aristocrats immediately join his army, along with all from the general populace who wished to do so.
-Thousands rushed to join him, among them numerous Christians, who were said to comprise up to a third of his total forces.
-Gradaščević split his army in two, leaving one part of it in Zvornik to defend against a possible Serbian incursion.
+On the 31st of May the Bosnian Rebels began sending letters to all "notables" to immediately join the rebel cause, along with all from the general populace who wished to do the same.
+By the 8th of June they were able to gather a large army of peasants (and possibly a few notables).
+After the new influx of people Gradaščević split his army in two, leaving one part of it in Zvornik to defend against a possible Serbian incursion.
 With the bulk of the troops he set out towards Kosovo to meet the grand vizier, who had been sent with a large army to quell the rebellion.
 Along the way, he took the cities of İpek and Priştine, where he set up his main camp.

 The encounter with Grand Vizier Mehmed Rashid-paša happened on 18 July near Shtime.
 Although both armies were of roughly equal size, the Grand Vizier's troops had superior arms.
 Gradaščević sent a part of his army under the command of Ali-beg Fidahić ahead to meet Rashid-paša's forces.
 Following a small skirmish, Fidahić feigned a retreat.
 Thinking that victory was within reach, the Grand Vizier foolishly sent his cavalry and artillery into forested terrain.
 Gradaščević immediately took advantage of this tactical error and executed a punishing counterattack with the bulk of his forces, almost completely annihilating the Ottoman forces.
 Rashid-paša himself was injured and barely escaped with his life.